julianvitor/where-i-went/README.md

 - It returns a dictionary with latitude and longitude information, or None if the information is not available in the image.

 ### `ajustar_coordenadas(latitude, longitude, referencia_latitude, referencia_longitude)`
-- This function adjusts latitude and longitude coordinates based on the provided references (N, S, E, W).
+- This function adjusts latitude and longitude coordinates based on the provided references (S,N).
 - It returns the adjusted latitude and longitude coordinates.
+- Ex: ajustar_coordenadas(latitude, longitude, 'S', 'W') -> latitude = -latitude , longitude = -longitude

 ### `criar_mapa(dados_localizacao, tipo_mapa)`
 - This function creates interactive maps with markers based on geolocation data provided.